Diving watch: Crown

 Analog diving watches must have a water resistant crown.
 Some models have the crown mounted in unconventional positions like 4, 8 or 9 o'clock to avert or reduce discomfort from the crown touching the wearers (left) wrist or back of the hand.
 Often the crown has to be unscrewed to set or adjust the time and date and afterwards retightened to restore the water resistance of the watch and minimize the chance of unintentional operation under water.
 There are also watch models where a locking handle, separate knob or an extra crown cover has to be manipulated before the crown can be operated.
 There are however models that have crowns that are operated like the crowns of non diver's analog watches.
-Screw down or otherwise locking crowns and traditionally operated water resistant crowns can not be operated under water.
+Screw down or otherwise locking crowns and traditionally operated water resistant crowns should not be operated under water.
 The watch case of diving and other tool watches often feature protruding crown protectors or (integrated) crown guards/shoulders for (semi-)recessing the crown and hence reduce mechanical damage and snagging risks.

 Pushers

-Digital and some analog chronograph diving watches - such as the Breitling Avenger Seawolf Chronograph or Sinn U1000 - have specially-designed push pieces that can be operated at depth without allowing water to enter the case.
+Digital and some analog chronograph diving watches – such as the Breitling Avenger Seawolf Chronograph or Sinn U1000 – have specially designed push pieces that can be operated at depth without allowing water to enter the case.

 Helium release valve

-Some diving watches intended for saturation diving at great depths are fitted with a helium or mixed breathing gas release or escape valve to prevent the crystal from being blown off by an internal pressure build up caused by helium that has seeped into the watch case in helium enriched environments (helium atoms are the smallest natural gas particles found in nature) as the watch and diver adjust to normal atmospheric conditions.
+Some diving watches intended for saturation diving at great depths are fitted with a helium or mixed breathing gas release or escape valve to prevent incidents such as the crystal from being blown off by an internal pressure build up caused by helium that has seeped into the watch case in helium enriched environments (helium atoms are the smallest natural gas particles found in nature) as the watch and diver adjust to normal atmospheric conditions.
 Other helium safe/for mixed-gas rated diving watches can withstand the helium used in certain diving situations by using gaskets that simply do not allow helium gas to enter the watch case in a harmful way in the first place.